 The farms offer various options from light lunches to gourmet meals.
 Wedding and function venues are also available for hire.

-Experience the peace and tranquillity of the Elim area with an overnight stay at one of our vineyards.
+Experience the peace and tranquillity of the Agulhas area with an overnight stay at one of our vineyards.
 Self-catering accommodation is offered at Strandveld Vineyards and Black Oystercatcher.

 - Gansbaai is home to the world famous Great White Shark cage diving adventures